I’m Erica Abbett, the founder of Vocabbett, and I’m delighted you’re here.

 In Egypt, where I lived with other Americans and most of my learning happened in a textbook, each word was just an arbitrary combination of sounds.

-And unfortunately, that’s still how most of us prepare for the SAT.
+And unfortunately, that’s still how most of us are taught to improve our English vocabulary.

 I tested my theory — that learning is made more efficient and less painful through the use of stories — during my years as a teacher in Dallas.